LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 <p align="center"> Figure 1.
 SIFT, SuperGlue and Our features computed on an intra-epoch (left) and inter-epoch (right) image pair.
 The blue line connecting 2 points from the left and right images represent the feature correspondences. </p>

-In this work we propose a fully automatic approach to computing robust inter-epoch feature correspondences.
-Our method consists of a rough co-registration by finding feature correspondences between DSMs (Digital Surface Model) derived within single epochs, and a precise feature matching on original RGB images.
+We propose a fully automatic approach to computing robust inter-epoch feature correspondences.
+Our method consists of two steps: a rough co-registration by finding feature correspondences between DSMs (Digital Surface Model) derived within single epochs, and a precise feature matching on original RGB images.
 Our main contributions include:
-* Exploiting rough-to-precise matching strategy to reduce ambiguity: (1) use depth information to get robust rough co-registration as the 3D landscape often stays globally stable over time; (2) use co-registered depth information for prediction to narrow down search space.
+* Rough-to-precise matching strategy that helps to drastically reduce ambiguity.
+In particular, we use the depth information to roughly co-register our epochs.
+The 3D landscape is globally stable over time and provides sufficient correspondences *through time*.
+Once co-registered, we levarage the 3D *a priori* to narrow down the search space in precise matching.
-* Upscale the matching performance for both hand-crafted and deep learning methods: (1) for hand-crafted method, check scale and rotation of keypoints; (2) for deep learning method, introduce tiling scheme to improve precision for high resolution images.
+* Upscaling of the learning based feature matching algorithms to high resolution imagery.
+To do that, we introduced an image tiling scheme.

-In the follwoing the methodology as well as experiments are demenstrated.

-If you are interested in using our method, please refer to the source code of MicMac Github [^4], as well as 2 jupyter tutorials [^5] [^6] to familiarize you with the usage.
+In the following we present the methodology and some experiments.
+If you are interested in using our method, please refer to the source code of MicMac Github [^4], as well as 2 jupyter tutorials [^5] [^6].
 We also provide an introduction video [^7].

-The datasets in our publication [^3] will be soon published in an open-access repository.
+The datasets used in our publication [^3] will be soon published in an open-access repository.

 # Methodology